uriba/AuthoreaScaling2015/layout.md

-Many proteins are correlated with growth rate.tex figures/GrowthRateCorrelation/GrowthRateCorrelation.png Proteins correlated with GR are coordinated.tex Proteins correlated with GR are coordinated - normalization description.tex Proteins correlated with GR are coordinated - the proteins are coordinated.tex Proteins correlated with GR are coordinated - qunatitative analysis.tex Proteins correlated with GR are coordinated - relation to other studies.tex
+Many proteins are correlated with growth rate.tex figures/GrowthRateCorrelation/GrowthRateCorrelation.png Proteins correlated with GR are coordinated.tex Proteins correlated with GR are coordinated - the proteins are coordinated.tex Proteins correlated with GR are coordinated - qunatitative analysis.tex Proteins correlated with GR are coordinated - relation to other studies.tex